Lukas Graham (2012 album)

-Lukas Graham is the debut album of Lukas Graham.
-It was released on 26 March 2012 through Copenhagen Records.
+Lukas Graham is the debut album by Danish band Lukas Graham.
+It was released on 26 March 2012 through Copenhagen Records, and was released internationally on 12 November 2012 by Copenhagen, and on 23 November that same year in Germany, Switzerland, and Austria by Island Records.
 The album entered the Danish Albums Chart at number one on and stayed on top of the chart for 15 weeks and was certified six-times platinum.
+It is the only album by the band to not have received a release outside of Europe.

 The album includes the singles "Ordinary Things", "Drunk in the Morning", and "Criminal Mind"; the international reissue added "Better Than Yourself (Criminal Mind Pt 2)".
-Some tracks from this album were added to their second release, also titled Lukas Graham, for its reissue.
+Re-recorded versions of two songs from this album were added to the band's international version of their second album released by Warner Bros.
+Records in 2016.